 Most of our college-level internships are full-time summer positions, but we also offer some part-time year-round co-op internships that can be set up to accommodate your class schedule.
 All internships are paid and include some level of benefits, such as a 401(k) and paid time off, and many of them can result in full-time jobs down the road, based on performance.
 We do require that our interns be enrolled in a full-time bachelor or master’s program and be actively taking classes.
 If your school requires that internships earn academic credit, we can work with them to facilitate that.

-Here’s a sampling of some of the entry-level opportunities that are often available here:
+Here are of some of the entry-level opportunities that are often available here:

 Plant Specialists: If you are reliable, have mechanical ability, and like working with big equipment, this could a good position for you.